jsshargel/SEIM-Azure-Sentinel/README.md

 #

 - Let's check back in after a little while!
-- Just a little while later and the attacks are non-stop!
+- Just a little while later the attacks are non-stop!
 Pretty cool.
 Looks like Russia is going hard.
 <img src="https://github.com/user-attachments/assets/f0e16031-0697-4baf-9719-0af0e2cc6bcf" alt="Screenshot 2024-09-07 120007" width="600" style="float: left; margin-right: 10px;">

 #

-- Lastly, to not waste any money make sure to delete the VM and resource groups.
+- Lastly, to not waste any money, make sure to delete the VM and resource groups.
 - I learned how to do this from Josh Madakor.
 - You can check out his GitHub at https://github.com/joshmadakor1 or his YouTube channel at https://www.youtube.com/c/JoshMadakor.